-Despite these unknowns, it is always best to be prepared.
+While the unknowns still significantly outnumber the knowns when it comes to possible tax reform, it is always best to be prepared.
 Financial advisors at Wescott are constantly monitoring potential and proposed changes and incorporating them into efficient tax planning strategies for clients.

-For investors, understanding how your retirement tax planning and tax-smart investmentstrategies are positioned for potential reforms offers peace of mind and a more secure path forward.
+For investors, understanding how your retirement tax planning and tax-smart investment strategies are positioned for potential reforms offers peace of mind and a more secure path forward.
 Start with a proactive conversation with your advisor about your tax planning strategies by asking these five questions.

 It’s essential to look at any potential tax reform in the context of your overall financial situation and long-term goals.
 Updates to tax law can have far-reaching impacts on an individual’s portfolio.
 Preparing for those changes requires a good deal of planning and flexibility to adapt any strategy to the specifics of the reform.